FuelLabs/swayswap/CONTRIBUTING.md

 - Make sure what you want to contribute is already tracked as an issue.
   - We may discuss the problem and solution in the issue.
 - Create a Git branch from where you want to base your work.
 This is usually master.
-- Write code, add test cases, and commit your work.
+- Write code, add test cases where applicable, and commit your work.
 - Run tests and make sure all tests pass.
 - If the PR contains any breaking changes, add the `breaking` label to your PR.
 - Push your changes to a branch in your fork of the repository and submit a pull request.